incubyte/incubyte.github.io/content/blog/clean-agile-with-uncle-bob-a-summary.md

 ### Standup Meetings

 Short meetings of ~10 minutes to calibrate progress.
-Should comprise of three simple updates.
+Should consist of three simple updates.

 1. What did I do since the last meeting?
 2. What will I do next?